broofa/pek/src/README_js.md

 ## About

-It's pronounced "peek", but spelled "\pek"
-2. It's spelled "\Pek", not "Pek" (unless you're a pretentious twat like the author &#x263A;)
+*Pronounced "peek", spelled "\Pek" (no accent, unless you feel like putting on airs).*

 Pek is an observable data model similar in spirit to Backbone or Redux, but simpler.
 Much simpler.
 Pek models look and behave just like regular